Bears Den: Hike to a Rocky Overlook with Big Views in Bluemont, Virginia

 Bear Chase Brewery has a variety of craft beers on tap, as well as pizza, pretzels and cornhole.
 It’s definitely a fan favorite in Loudoun County.

-Eager for more?
-Take a look at 15 of the best hikes near Bluemont, Virginia to find a few more hikes to add to your must-do hiking list.
+Eager for more steps?
+Take a look at 15 of the best hikes near Bluemont, Virginia to find a few more area hikes, including the Raven Rocks hike.